 Lauren’s POTS Recovery Story

-The concept of limbic system neural rehabilitation was recommended to me by a Functional Medicine MD after we had exhausted all treatment plans recommended for Postural Orthostatic Tachycardia Syndrome by the Mayo Clinic, his well known practice, and 30 additional physicians.
-I discuss the DNRS resources in detail in Therapy Info.
-While DNRS doesn’t replace medical interventions, I think DNRS can offer suffering individuals something uniquely fruitful.
+The concept of limbic system neural rehabilitation was mentioned to me by a Functional Medicine MD after we had exhausted all treatment plans recommended for Postural Orthostatic Tachycardia Syndrome by the Mayo Clinic, his well known practice, and 30 additional physicians.
+I discuss the DNRS resources in detail in DNRS Info.
+While DNRS doesn’t replace medical interventions, I think DNRS can offer individuals something uniquely fruitful.

-I began POTS supporting medication in 2009, Nadolol and Florinef, three years prior to DNRS.
+I started POTS management medication in 2009, Nadolol and Florinef, three years prior to DNRS.
 The POTS medications controlled my heart rate and blood pressure since 2009, but I experienced no change in ability or symptom improvement for years, despite my numbers returning to healthy range with medication.
 That was a great source of confusion for me.
 Why did I continue to feel every symptom and the overall debility of POTS even though my heart rate and blood pressure were normalized with the medication?
-However, after I began limbic system rehabilitation in 2012 and it was completed in 2014, I was given the green-light by my doctor to slowly taper off my POTS medications.
-Weeks later, an orthostatic test performed in the clinic and proved I had indeed recovered from Postural Orthostatic Tachycardia Syndrome.
+However, after I began limbic system rehabilitation in 2012 and completed it in 2014, I was given the green-light by my doctor to slowly taper off my POTS medications because I was also feeling better.
+Weeks later, an orthostatic test performed at the clinic proved I had indeed recovered from Postural Orthostatic Tachycardia Syndrome.
 So, in 2014, I was free of POTS medication and my blood pressure was stable from supine to standing at 120/78 (previously 80/60) and my heart rate remained in the 70s (previously 135 bpm).
 I have not needed the physiological aid of the non-selective beta-blocker Nadolol to slow my heart rate or the corticosteroid Florinef to raise my blood pressure since my recovery from POTS back in 2014.

-It took me 10 years to find DNRS, and my wish is that my story leads you to feeling comfort and improvement in much less time.
-I am honored to share my story so those with chronic and mysterious illnesses may have hope in their own limbic recovery.
-My story is a long one, but I offer you the following detail so you may truly believe that you are not alone.
+It took me 10 years to find effective support, and my wish is that my story leads you to feeling comfort and improvement in much less time.
+I am honored to share my story so those with complex illness may have hope in their own improvement.
+My story is a long one, but I offer you the following detail so you may truly understand you are not alone.
 This is my full story, written for you with much love and admiration.

 At the age of 8 years old, I fell ill with a serious viral infection which caused transverse myelitis in my legs.
 After 4 months of being unable to bear weight on them, I spontaneously regained the use of my legs.
-However, my doctors believe this virus altered my nervous system, later manifesting into a very serious and ever worsening chronic illness after a series of additional triggers.
+However, my doctors believe this virus altered my nervous system, later manifesting into ever worsening illness after a series of additional triggers.

 Postural Orthostatic Tachycardia Syndrome (POTS)